mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 1. a burning commitment on winning each meal, not snacking in-between, and absolutely no self-sabotaging cheat until I hit my target weight

-1. a gentleness with myself, to get through the mental break at not eating every few hours, just sitting with any late-night hunger rather than running to the kitchen cabinet or refridgerator
+1. a gentleness with myself, to get through the mental break at not eating every few hours, just sitting with any late-night hunger rather than running to the kitchen cabinet or refrigerator

+### Sleep

+According to Dr Will Cole], speaking in [KetoTalk #45](http://ketotalk.com/2016/12/45-very-low-ketones-while-fit-cold-hands-feet-sleep-raising-ketones-salt-excessive-calories/), "sleep stage 3 and 4" is essential to keytone levels and weight loss.
+Do what you need to get good chunks of good sleep.

+### Stalls & plateaus

+The term stall (or plateau) refers to successful weight loss that stops, despite continued keto.
+There are a good number of lay theories about this, as well as suggested ways to "break a stall".

+* go on an extended fast, removing calories

+* eat less food, lowering calories

+* add more food, upping calories

+* eat special food, like the "egg fast"

+* try 16:8 or 20:4 [intermittent fasting](https://en.wikipedia.org/wiki/Intermittent_fasting) if you're not already doing IF

+Until recently I didn't have experience with stalls.
+Now, at about 12 lbs (5.5 kg) above the calculated ideal weight, my daily weight-loss has gone from about 0.46 lb (0.21 kg) to zero.
+Now I understand the panicked frustration I've heard others use in discussing stalls.

+Coincidentally I heard Dr Will Cole], speaking in [KetoTalk #45](http://ketotalk.com/2016/12/45-very-low-ketones-while-fit-cold-hands-feet-sleep-raising-ketones-salt-excessive-calories/), say eating too few calories causes fat cells to not release fat.
+I've been eating under my calorie limit and for the last few days have done a lot more walking; I may have tipped the hormonal balance out of my favor.

+So my first attempt at breaking this stall is to continue on my keto, being mindful to hit my [calculated](https://keto-calculator.ankerl.com/) daily calorie intake.

 ### Get educated

+The following is a very imperfect and incomplete list of some of the resources I find helpfule.

 #### Immerse yourself in community